CESNET/eInfra-docs/topics/compute/binderhub/docs/index.md

 ## Where to Find Running Notebooks

 Your running notebooks can be found at `https://bhub.cloud.e-infra.cz/`.
 Clicking on address redirects you to the notebook instance.
-Because redirection links include random strings it is advised to work in one browser where cookies can be stored and you don;t have to remember long notebook addresses.
+Because redirection links include random strings it is advised to work in one browser where cookies can be stored and you don't have to remember long notebook addresses.
 Also, avoid incognito windows because the session cookie won't save and when you close the tab, you will not find the instance in control panel.

 ## Limits